Tetra-Pak-APIs/TetraPak.AspNet/README.md

 > - *[Web API recipe][tetra-pak-aspnet-api-recipe]: Build a small integrated web app*
 > - *[Web API Cheat Sheet][tetra-pak-aspnet-api-cheat-sheet]: Check list to quickly integrate an existing Web App*
 >
-> *Also, if you have already started integrating your web solution but are facing issues then you might find this [troubleshooting guide][tetra-pak-aspnet-use-cases] useful.*
+> *Also, if you have already started integrating your web solution but are facing issues then you might find this [troubleshooting guide][tetra-pak-aspnet-scenarios] useful.*

 The TetraPak.AspNet SDK is provided as a way to get more productive when writing web based solutions that integrate with Tetra Pak's landscape.
 It includes code APIs and helpers for typical cross-cutting concerns (a.k.a.
 "C3") such as authorization, logging and so on.
 There are also some useful tools that should help you out to develop and test your solutions.